Irritable Bowel Syndrome (IBS)

 You may try giving up foods or drinks one at a time to see whether symptoms improve.
 Limit or avoid the following:

-- Caffeine, which is found in coffee, tea, cola drinks, and chocolate
+- Caffeine, which is found in coffee, tea, cola drinks, energy drinks, and chocolate

 - Nicotine, from smoking or chewing tobacco